 Help us to protect our sensitive tracks

 The Parks and Wildlife Service manage overnight walks in Tasmania's most remote, pristine locations.
-To help protect sensitive vegetation that can take many decades to recover if damaged, a registration system is also in place.
+To help protect sensitive vegetation that can take many decades to recover if damaged, a registration system is in place.

 If you are no longer going, please cancel your registration.
 This allows others to register for this walk.